magorkollo/autonomous_robot/README.md

 3. A **linter** that can be used to look at errors in a given Readme.
 Please refer to the [tracking issue](https://github.com/RichardLitt/standard-readme/issues/5).
 4. A **generator** that can be used to quickly scaffold out new READMEs.
 See [generator-standard-readme](https://github.com/RichardLitt/generator-standard-readme).
 5. A **compliant badge** for users.
 See [the badge](#badge).

+## Prerequisites

+The project is based on the [Robot Operaing System's](https://www.ros.org/)  [Melodic Distro](http://wiki.ros.org/melodic).
+One should start with the installation steps provided by the ROS platform.
+The recommended OS is [Ubuntu 18.04](https://releases.ubuntu.com/18.04/) for the Master PC and [JetPack 4.6] for the Jetson Nano since it has been tested only in this configuration, but it should be working fine on other Linux-based systems too.

+On the Hardware side, I was working with a [Jetson Nano Dev Kit](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) used for controlling the robotic platform, which is a [Turtlebot3 Waffle](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/) completed by the [OpenManipulator-X](https://emanual.robotis.com/docs/en/platform/openmanipulator_x/overview/) robotic arm.
+In addition, I use an [Intel Realsense D435i Depth Camera](https://www.intelrealsense.com/depth-camera-d435i/) for customized object detection and getting the object's coordinates.

 ## Install